dell/csm-docs/content/v1/concepts/authorization/v1.x/configuration/powerscale/_index.md

               value: "true"
     ```

-    AAlternatively, you can use the minimal sample files provided in respective CSM versions folder under samples [here](https://github.com/dell/csm-operator/tree/main/samples) and install the module using default value.
+    Alternatively, you can use the minimal sample files provided
+    [here](https://github.com/dell/csm-operator/tree/release/v1.9.1/samples/minimal-samples/powerscale_{{< version-v1 key="Min_sample_operator_pstore" >}}.yaml) and install the module using default values

 6. Install the Dell CSI PowerScale driver following the appropriate documentation for your installation method.

 7. (Optional) Install [dellctl](../../../../../tooling/cli/#installation-instructions) to perform Kubernetes administrator commands for additional capabilities (e.g., list volumes).
 Please refer to the [dellctl documentation page](../../../../../tooling/cli) for the installation steps and command list.